tube42/drumon/README.rst

 7. All these tools must be accessible from command line via scripts or aliases.

-To setup the project and download required lins
+To setup the project and download required libs

 * ant setup